 2. Not washing your hands enough.

 You’ve probably been taught the importance of washing your hands ever since you were a little kid.
 However, during cold and flu season, washing your hands well and washing them often is especially important.
 We can be exposed to cold and flu germs almost everywhere we go.
 These germs can live on the door handle to your office, the shopping cart at the grocery store or even a salt or pepper shaker.
-Instead of deciding you’re going to wear plastic gloves everywhere you go from now on, just pay special attention to giving your hands a good scrub more often than you may think is necessary.
+Instead of deciding you’re going to wear plastic gloves everywhere you go, just pay special attention to giving your hands a good scrub more often than you may think is necessary.
 Keeping hand sanitizer close by is a good alternative for the times you can’t get to a sink to wash up.
 If you need even more convincing that handwashing is so important, read our blog.

 3. Not sleeping enough.